consoledotdev/home/content/website-monitoring/new-relic.md

 productShot:
   image: /img/website-monitoring/newrelic.png
 intro:
   "New Relic is a great tool for website monitoring.
-It provides NRQL a powerful custom query language similar to SQL which can be used for making dashboards and defining alerts.
+It provides NRQL, a powerful custom query language similar to SQL which can be used for making dashboards and defining alerts.
 A generous free quota is available each month."
 relatedReviews: